Szeccsa/embed-blocker/README.md

 ## How to install

-Just pop the script into your &lt;head&gt; tag and change the "blocked page" url to yours, or keep it the same.
+Just pop the script into your &lt;head&gt; tag located in this repositorys index.html and change the "blocked page" url to yours, or keep it the same.

 ## Test it yourself

 <a href="https://szeccsa.github.io/embed-blocker" target="_blank">Demo</a>

-<a href="[https://szeccsa.github.io/embed-blocker](https://www.iframe-generator.com/)" target="_blank">Iframe generator</a>
+<a href="https://www.iframe-generator.com" target="_blank">Iframe generator</a>